Compatibility

 Ixeris is a mod that optimizes the client performance by offloading event polling to a separate thread, making available more CPU time for the render thread.

-This mod resolves this issue by moving the glfwPollEvents()
+This mod resolves this issue by calling glfwPollEvents()

-call to a separate thread.
-This means the rendering thread will no longer be blocked when GLFW retrieves events from the operating system, and more CPU time is available for rendering.
+on the main thread, which means event polling no longer blocks the render thread.
+This way, the render thread can keep working while GLFW retrieves events from the operating system.
 FPS improvements while standing still are unlikely, but you will have a much smoother framerate when turning the camera.

 Benchmarks